Join the team!

 - Dr Fabien Bièvre-Perrin, Postdoctoral fellow at LabexMed/Gerda Henkel, IRAA (USR 3155 CNRS/AMU) (France), Member of Antiquipop

 - Dr Florian Freitag, Assistant Professor of American Studies at the Johannes Gutenberg Universität Mainz.
-He works on Popular Culture, Performance Studies and Intermediality.
-He has extensively research in the field of Theme Park Studies.
+He works on the reception of ancient history in contemporary North American popular culture, especially periodicals and Theme Park Studies.
 Link to profile

 - Ms Yvonne Vosmann, PhD student at the Georg-August-University Göttingen (Germany).
 Specialised in Egyptology

 - Prof Domitilla Campanile, Associate professor at the Università di Pisa (Italy).
 Specialised in Roman History, she also works on historical films and on the reception of the Roman Empire in modern popular culture, link to website

 - Dr Maria G. Castello, Lecturer at the Università di Torino (Italy).
 Ancient Historian specialised in Late Antiquity.
 Specialised in manga, anime and their connections with the Classical World, link to website

 - Prof Genevieve Gessert, Director of General Education, Associate Professor & Interim Director of the Archaeology and Classics Program, The American University of Rome (Italy).
 Specialist in Classical Receptions, specially comics and cinema, link to website

 - Dr Małgorzata Budzowska, Assistant Professor at the University of Łódź (Poland).
 Her research is mainly focused on the reception of ancient myths in contemporary theatre.
 I cooperate with the APGRD (University of Oxford) and Jocasta.
 Classical Reception Greece.
 Link to website